 - (a) Transmix requirements.
-Transmix blenders must comply with the transmix requirements of subpart E of this part. - (b) PTDs.
-On each occasion when a transmix blender transfers custody or title to any fuel, fuel additive, or regulated blendstock, the transferor must provide to the transferee PTDs under subpart K of this part. - (c) Sampling, testing, and retention requirements.
-Transmix blenders must conduct sampling, testing, and sample retention in accordance with subparts E and M of this part. - (d) Reporting.
-Transmix blenders must submit reports to EPA under subpart J of this part.
+Transmix blenders must comply with the transmix requirements of §1090.505. - (b) Batch Certification, Designation, and PTDs.
+On each occasion when a transmix blender produces a batch of fuel or transfers custody or title to any fuel, fuel additive, or regulated blendstock, the transferor must comply with the batch certification, designation, and PTDs requirements under subpart K of this part. - (c) Sampling, testing, and retention requirements.
+Transmix blenders must conduct sampling, testing, and sample retention in accordance with subparts F and M of this part.